Retreat Recommended by

 The Novel Revision Retreat

-After nine years as the conference director for the Arkansas SCBWI, I realized that the hardest thing to get help with is a novel.
+After twelve years as the conference director for the Arkansas SCBWI, I realized that the hardest thing to get help with is a novel.
 Most conferences are one-day events in which many different topics are covered briefly.
 Yet, year after year, someone would hold out a novel and ask, “What do you think of this?”
 Finally, there is a format in which this question can be answered!

 The Goal of the Novel Revision Retreat: Every author will go home with strategies for revising their own particular novel.